Mechanistic Interpretability of Cognitive Complexity in LLMs via Linear Probing using Bloom's Taxonomy: Results

 To analyze how representations of cognitive depth emerge across the network, we trained independent linear probes on the residual stream at each layer for all evaluated architectures.
 Figure~\ref{fig:layers} summarizes the resulting layer-wise accuracy trajectories.

 Despite architectural differences, several clear and consistent patterns emerge.
-First, probe accuracy is low in the earliest layers and increases as depth increases, indicating that cognitive depth is not explicitly represented at the input or embedding level but is progressively constructed through computation.
+First, probe accuracy is low in the earliest layers and increases as depth increases, indicating that cognitive depth is not linearly separable at the input or embedding level but becomes increasingly so across layers through computation.
 We refer to this phenomenon as the already mentioned CSO, marking the layer at which representations become rapidly and stably linearly separable by cognitive level.

 Second, once high separability is reached, probe accuracy remains stable across subsequent layers.
-This persistence indicates that, after the model has resolved the cognitive nature of the task, the corresponding representation is preserved in the residual stream rather than being repeatedly recomputed.
+This persistence indicates that, after representations of cognitive level become linearly separable, the corresponding structure is preserved in the residual stream rather than being repeatedly recomputed.
 Deeper layers, therefore, appear to represent an already-established estimate of cognitive complexity.
-Whether this representation is causally used during generation, rather than being just correlational, remains to be established through intervention studies.
+In section \ref{sec:causal} we discuss whether this representation is causally used during generation, rather than being just correlational.
 The accuracy results of specific Bloom's levels can be found in Appendix~\ref{app:accuracy_per_level}.